DefProc/TweetUpdater/readme.txt

 = What's next? =

-TweetUpdater needs some better error handling, and to cache and retry requests that fail if twitter is down.
+TweetUpdater needs some better error handling, and to cache and retry requests that fail if Twitter is down.

 = TweetUpdater doesn't do what I want. =